 In an ordinary franchise business, sales of coin-operated laundry machinery and receipt of franchise fees are top priorities.
 Contracts are generally concluded with owners who are willing to manage franchise stores, regardless of the property conditions.
 WASH HOUSE, on the other hand, examines whether good sales can be expected on the property.
 The big difference compared with other companies is our treatment of the business like an "investment."
-In conventional franchise businesses, franchisees are also usually responsible for cleaning, collecting money, and responding to complaints.
+In conventional franchise businesses, franchisees are also usually responsible for cleaning and responding to complaints.
 WASH HOUSE takes on all of those tasks, freeing the franchise owners from all management operations.
 We also manage television commercials and advertisements on media like newspapers and magazines for all stores.
 This bulk entrustment style allows all stores to provide their customers standardized responses, quality, and safety.

 - Q3Isn't the coin-operated laundry business a saturated market?

 The utilization rate of coin-operated laundry now stand at only about 3 to 5%.
 The utilization rate in the Kyushu region used to be about 3%.
 Today, as a result of our proactive advertising activities such as television commercials, the utilization rate in the five prefectures of the Kyushu region has risen to more than 30% (Nagasaki and Okinawa not included).
 If the utilization rate in all of Japan can be improved to the same extent achieved in Kyushu, there is still room for more stores.

 - Q4What are the problems facing the coin-operated laundry industry ?

 One problem is the presence of illegal coin-operated laundries that ignore regulations and requirements.
 Many of these laundries violate regulations by: